Zechariah 3 – The Cleansing of Joshua the High Priest

 i.
 “Satan must have been pointing to those [filthy clothes] and declaring forcefully that Joshua was unfit to stand before the Lord in this office.”
 (Boice)

 ii.
 This is all according to character for Satan.
 The name Satan literally means adversary or opponent.
-He stands against us in spiritual battle (Ephesians 6:10-18).
+He stands against us in every spiritual battle (Ephesians 6:10-18).
 The only thing worse than having Satan as an adversary is to have him as a friend.

 i.
 God does allow Satan to attack and harass His people, but He always strictly regulates what Satan is allowed to do.
 Satan wanted to destroy Simon Peter, sifting him like wheat (Luke 22:31-32) but Jesus prayed for Peter and stood beside him and did not allow Satan to carry out every evil intention of his heart.